randsleadershipslack/documents-and-resources/howtorands.md

 ## Meeting Protocol

 I go to a lot of meetings.
 I deliberately run with my calendar publicly visible.
 If you have a question about a meeting on my calendar, ask me.
-If a meeting is private or confidential, its title and attendees will be hidden from your view.
+If a meeting is private or confidential, it’s title and attendees will be hidden from your view.
 The vast majority of my meetings are neither private nor confidential.

 My definition of a meeting includes an agenda and/or intended purpose, the appropriate amount of productive attendees, and a responsible party running the meeting to a schedule.
 If I am attending a meeting, I’d prefer starting on time.
 If I am running a meeting, I will start that meeting on time.